jferrl/yowrap/README.md

 [Yo](https://github.com/cloudspannerecosystem/yo) is a command-line tool that generates Go code from SQL DDL files.
 The generated code is used to interact with Google Cloud Spanner databases, representing the table and a set of methods to interact with the table.

 Yo is a great tool to generate the boilerplate code needed to interact with a Google Cloud Spanner database.
 However, the generated code is not intended to be modified by the user, as it is overwritten every time the `yo` tool is executed.
-This package provides a way to extend a model with custom methods, without modifying the generated code.

-The main idea of this pkg is extending the `yo` generated code functionality in order to create a more capable model.
+This pkg is designed to extend the generated code functionality creating a more capable model.

 This package is designed to be used in conjunction with the `yo` tool, not as a replacement.